General Flaws

 Phobia (2 or 4 points)

-Roll Willpower (difficulty 7) when confronted with the subject of your phobia.
+Roll Willpower (difficulty 7) when confronted with the subject of your phobia; on a failure, you must retreat from the creature, thing, situation, or whatever it might be.
 For 4 points, the mere mention of your phobia provokes the roll.
 Even if you succeed, all Dexterity rolls are increased in difficulty by 2.

 Procrastination (1 point)